Understanding NF2 >

 High White Blood Cell Count & Low Blood Pressure

-At some point in time for some duration of time people with tumor conditions like neurofibromatosis type II (NF2) are at risk of a poor immune system and with it iron deficient anemia.
-Different health situations can result in low levels of hemoglobin.
+At some point in time, for some duration of time, people with tumor conditions like neurofibromatosis type II (NF2) are at risk of a poor immune system and, with it, iron deficient anemia.
+Different health situations can result in low hemoglobin levels.

-Contents here explain not just what this might mean to people with NF2, but anyone who may have iron deficient anemia, should know; symptoms, reasons for proper diagnosis, and management options in both food and vitamin forms. - Always talk to your doctor before new vitamins or extreme diet change.
+The contents here explain what this might mean to people with NF2 and iron-deficient anemia, including symptoms, reasons for proper diagnosis, and management options in both food and vitamin form.

-Iron deficient anemia from tumor growth is not always a permanent health issue.
-It can be a temporary issue that lasts a few months during recovery of a serious treatment.
+Iron-deficient anemia caused by tumor growth is not always a permanent health issue.
+It can be a temporary issue that lasts a few months during recovery from a severe treatment.

 1. What is Iron Deficient Anemia?

-The most common type of Anemia in the general American population, is Iron Deficient Anemia, also known as Iron-deficiency Anaemia as simply a result of not enough iron rich foods in the typical American diet.
-It can also be the result of health issues that lower the rate of absorption of iron from food, or an individual may require more iron than the average diet due to health-related blood issues.
-Some of reasons for this would be from a person:
+The most common type of anemia in the general American population is Iron deficiency anemia, simply a result of insufficient iron-rich foods in the typical American diet.
+It can also result from health issues that lower the absorption rate of iron absorption from food, or an individual may require more iron than the average diet due to health-related blood issues.
+Some of the reasons for this would be from a person:

 1. experiencing Blood Loss,